← All Posts

 The gap between having food and eating well

 Food banks and food pantries play a critical role in food security.
-They provide staple ingredients — canned goods, rice, pasta, proteins, fresh produce when available — to people and families who need them.
+They provide staple ingredients like canned goods, rice, pasta, proteins, and fresh produce when available.
 These organizations do essential work, and the food they distribute can sustain a household for weeks.

 But there's a gap between having ingredients and knowing what to do with them.